nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

       MostReadBooks::Book.new(title, author, url, ratings, readers)
     end
   end

 end
 ```

 This is the only method defined in the Scraper class.
 It's job is to pass the webpage's HTML to Nokogiri's Nokogiri::HTML method which creates a Nokogiri object (NodeSet) that we call #css method on to extract data.
 It then iterates over a NodeSet and uses the #css method to grab the ...

+It passes that data to the Book class and a new book object is instantiated.

 ```
   def list_books